hegland/NumericalPolyonomialAlgebra/Notes/ch1.md

 ## 1.3 Floating point numbers and computations

+This section is related to chapter 4 of the book by Stetter.

 When solving polynomial systems in the real and complex fields one requires approximations.
 There are basically two possibilities which can be illustrated

 1. Approximation in the rational field $\Q$